Spiritual Leader: Fr. Fernando Molina-Restrepo

 - Round-trip airfare

-- All airport taxes & fuel surcharges
+- Airport taxes & fuel surcharges

-- Centrally located hotels: (or similar)
+- Centrally located first class hotels as follows: (or similar)

-- Tour Escort throughout
+- Tour Escort Throughout

 - Transportation by air-conditioned motor coach